Generic Name: iothalamate meglumine

 No special patient preparation is required for contrast enhancement in body CT.
 In patients undergoing abdominal or pelvic examination, opacification of the bowel may be valuable in scan interpretation.

-In addition to the general precautions previously described, it is advisable to insure that patients are adequately hydrated prior to examination.
+In addition to the general precautions previously described, it is advisable to ensure that patients are adequately hydrated prior to examination.
 Patient motion, including respiration, can markedly affect image quality, therefore, patient cooperation is essential.
 The use of an intravascular contrast medium can obscure tumors in patients undergoing CT evaluation of the liver resulting in a false negative diagnosis.
-Dynamic CT scanning is the procedure of choice for malignant tumor enhancement.
-(See CLINICAL PHARMACOLOGY).
+Dynamic CT scanning is the procedure of choice for malignant tumor enhancement (see CLINICAL PHARMACOLOGY).

 Conray may be administered by bolus injection, by rapid infusion or by a combination of both.

-For vascular opacification, a bolus injection of 25-50 mL may be used, repeated as necessary.
+For vascular opacification, a bolus injection of 25 to 50 mL may be used, repeated as necessary.
 When prolonged arterial or venous phase enhancement is required and for the enhancement of specific lesions, a rapid infusion of 150 mL may be used.
-In some instances, a 100-150 mL infusion may be employed to define the area of interest followed by bolus injections of 20-50 mL to clarify selected scans.
+In some instances, a 100 to 150 mL infusion may be employed to define the area of interest followed by bolus injections of 20 to 50 mL to clarify selected scans.

 INTRAVENOUS DIGITAL SUBTRACTION ANGIOGRAPHY